 However, a point to be noted here is that the fitness trackers are nowhere near the replacement of a medical device.
 They do track heart rate very well but it is still far from being accurate.
-Without a chest band heart rate monitor, none of the fitness trackers on the best fitness trackers of 2018 list are capable of tracking heart rate accurately.
+Without a chest band heart rate monitor, none of the fitness trackers on the list are capable of tracking heart rate accurately.
 So, if your major concern is to monitor your heart rate daily, for medical purposes, we do not recommend getting a fitness tracker.
 However, if you are only looking for a nifty band that tracks your movement throughout the day and helps you with your fitness goals, you can’t go wrong with a fitness tracker.

 What about the Pedometer?